-- 1. social, historical, and cultural relevance of Chicanos within the United States and the US/Mexico borderlands. - 2.
+- 1. Critically examine the social, historical, and cultural relevance of Chicanos within the United States and the US/Mexico borderlands. - 2.
 Analyze the complexities of Chicano identity. - 3.
+Evaluate the contributions of women within Chicano history. - 4.
 Examine and interpret how Chicanos have impacted the culture, politics, and history of Southern Colorado.